 Dr. Proctor is a geoscientist, explorer, space artist, and astronaut.
-She is the mission pilot for the Inspiration4 all-civilian orbital mission to space.
-She is also one of The Explorer’s Club 50: Fifty People Changing the World.
-Her motto is called Space2inspire where she encourages people to use their unique, one-of-a-kind strengths, and passion to inspire those within their reach and beyond.
-She believes that we need to actively strive for a J.E.D.I. space: a just, equitable, diverse, and inclusive space as we advance human spaceflight.
+She is the mission pilot and the first black civilian astronaut for the Inspiration4, the world's first all-civilian orbital mission to space.
+Dr. Proctor is also one of The Explorer’s Club 50: Fifty People Changing the World, a multidisciplinary, professional society dedicated to the advancement of field research, scientific exploration and resource conservation.
+Dr. Proctor's motto, Space2inspire, encourages individuals to use their unique, one-of-a-kind strengths, and passion to inspire those within their reach and beyond.
+She is also a space artist and is learning to navigate the art world through the spirit of entrepreneurship.
+An advocate for justice, equity, diversity, and inclusion, she believes that every individual must actively strive for a J.E.D.I. space: a just, equitable, diverse, and inclusive space along with the advancement of human spaceflight.

 She uses her afrofuturism space art to encourage conversations about women of color in the space industry.
 She’s also an analog astronaut and has completed four analog missions including the all-female SENSORIA Mars 2020 mission at the Hawai’i Space Exploration Analog and Simulation (HI-SEAS) Habitat, the NASA funded 4-months Mars mission at HI-SEAS, a 2-weeks Mars mission at the Mars Desert Research Station (MDRS), and a 2-weeks Moon mission in the LunAres Habitat.
 She believes that when we solve for space, we also solve issues on Earth.
 She promotes sustainable food practices used in space exploration as a way to reduce food waste on Earth.
 She has a TEDx talk called Eat Like a Martian and published the Meals for Mars Cookbook.
 Dr. Proctor was a finalist for the 2009 NASA Astronaut Program and got down to the Yes/No phone call which came from Astronaut Sunita Williams.
 She is an international speaker who enjoys engaging in educational outreach.
 She is a continuing NASA Solar System Ambassador and serves on the Explore Mars Board of Directors, JustSpace Alliance Advisory Board, the Science in the Wild Advisory Board, the SEDS USA Advisory Board, and the National Science Teaching Association’s Aerospace Advisory Board.
 In 2019, she was the science communication outreach officer on the JOIDES Resolution Expedition 383 and spent 2-months at sea with researchers investigating the Dynamics of the Antarctic Circumpolar Current.
 She also participated in the 2-week faculty development seminar Exploring Urban Sustainability in India.
 She was a 2017 National Oceanic and Atmospheric Administration (NOAA) Teacher at Sea, a 2016 Astronomy in Chile Educator Ambassador (ACEAP), and a 2014 PolarTREC Teacher investigating climate change in Barrow, Alaska.
 She is a Major in the Civil Air Patrol and serves as a member of the Arizona Wing Aerospace Education Officer.